 It was later posted back to South Africa for the Ninth Cape Frontier War (1877-79) and the Zulu War (1879).

-Explore the history and collections of the 90th Regiment (Perthshire Volunteers) by visiting Low Parks Museum in Hamilton.
+Discover more about the 90th Regiment of Foot (Perthshire Volunteers) (Light Infantry) by visiting Low Parks Museum in Hamilton.